openware/open-finance/docs/04_orders.md

 ## Limit order

-Limit order can be customized with flags and TIF instructions.
+A limit order can be customized with flags and TIF instructions.

 Arguments with corresponding numeration of **limit** order **request**: